 In the U.S., 25.8 million children and adults, or 8.3 percent of the population, have diabetes, including 7 million people who are undiagnosed, according to figures from the American Diabetes Association’s website.

 Diabetes is caused by the body’s inability to use or produce the hormone insulin.
 It can lead to heart disease, kidney failure, blindness or amputations.
-Most diabetics have the Type 2 form linked to being overweight or inactive.
+Most people have the Type 2 form linked to being overweight or inactive.

 Alogliptin is approved in Japan and sold under the brand name of Nesina.
 The tablets will go by the same name in the U.S. The other products will be called Oseni and Kazano, Takeda said in the statement.